darthwalsh/bin/apps/FossUserVoice.md

 ---
 [[UserVoice]] is a very powerful app for collecting user feedback, but [it's really expensive](https://www.uservoice.com/pricing), starting at $899 a month.

+The alternative of GitHub issues (or [discussions, see ghostty's problem with issues](https://github.com/ghostty-org/ghostty/issues/3558)) doesn't work well for many medium-large projects.

 ## UserVoice features made bug reports and feature requests easier for users and maintainers
-- When drafting an issue, and AI search is continuously running and helping you find duplicates
+- When drafting an issue, an AI search is continuously running and helping you find duplicates
 - Users are given a limited number of upvotes to spend on their top issues
 - Maintainers can "respond" in a special part of the UI, like a pinned comment

 ## FOSS clone backed by GitHub
-Something should build a user voice clone but built on top of GitHub issues, PRS, and discussions
+Something should build a user voice clone but built on top of GitHub issues, PRS, and discussions.

 if you have an idea to hack on some repo, you can do an AI search (RAG?) against all of the existing stuff to see if it already exists.
 Adding a feature that the maintainer already declined is not a good feeling.